 On one hand, you have the leader of a country saying that he wants to keep people out of his country for the protection of the citizens within.
-On the other fans, you have dancehall fans thinking that these white artists will come in and take over the genre thus destroying the real dancehall culture as we know.
+On the other hand, you have dancehall fans thinking that these white artists will come in and take over the genre thus destroying the real dancehall culture as they know it.

 The frustration from reggae and dancehall fans is understandable.
 We have seen it over and over where less talented lighter shade artists have garnered way more success than their more talented darker shade counterparts.
 This has gone back as far as Bob Marley and Peter Tosh in reggae.

 So before dancehall fans get angry, the question should be asked whether or not these white artists can bring new fans to the genre.
 It should not be looked at as some kind of white takeover of the culture but more of how we can grow the genre.
 This is every important when you consider that to be in the top ten on almost any sales chart for dancehall, an artist only need to sell a couple thousand copies.

 No one will mistake Canadian dancehall artist, Snow, as a super talent but when he released the song “Informer”, it outsole every other dancehall song released that year.
 He also brought some new fans to dancehall and then shared his fans with talented dancehall stars like Buju Banton, Terror Fabulous, Beenie Man, Nadine Sutherland and Louie Culture.

 Collie Buddz is not on the level of artists like I-Wayne, Richie Spice, Jah Cure or Tarrus riley, yet he outsold all of them when he came out.